ezored/ezored/README.md

 4. Linux
 5. Windows

-Obs: Generally any platform with C++ support will work too, like smart TVs and embeded devices.
+Obs: Generally any platform with C++ support will work too, like raspberry, web assembly, smart TVs and other embeded devices.

 ## Modules

-A module in ezored is C++ implementation of one specific feature and ezored come with some modules already implemented:
+A module in ezored is a C++ implementation of one specific feature and ezored come with some modules already implemented:

 1. **date and time helper**
     Functions to work with date and time.